 Resolving a traffic ticket in court is handled differently than resolving a civil lawsuit because most traffic tickets are handled as criminal matters.
 The sentence in a criminal case can result in an order to pay a fine, a sentence of probation, or time in a jail.
-The sentence imposed in a criminal case is an obligation that a person has towards the "state" for violation of law; that is, it is a punishment for the act that was committed.
+The sentence imposed in a criminal case is an obligation that a person has towards the "state" for a violation of law.
+It is a punishment for the act that was committed.
 The "state" could be a local township, municipality, city, county, state, or the federal government.

 A civil matter typically results in an order awarding a money judgment to be paid by one party of a lawsuit to the other.
 The judgment is imposed to make the victim "whole" for the harm caused by the offender.
 A judgment in a civil matter does not include the imposition of a criminal sentence.

 Thus the major difference is that in a criminal matter, a person who has violated a law can be ordered to forfeit his/her personal freedom since s/he has, in effect, caused a harm to the "state."
 The "payment" to the "state" is ordered as punishment for an act that the offender done.

 PETTY OFFENSES, MISDEMEANORS AND FELONIES - WHAT CLASS AM I IN?